johnkerl/miller/docs6/docs/two-pass-algorithms.md

 The previous section discussed how to fill out missing data fields within CSV with full header line -- so the list of all field names is present within the header line.
 Next, let's look at a related problem: we have data where each record has various key names but we want to produce rectangular output having the union of all key names.

+There is a keystroke-saving verb for this: [unsparsify](reference-verbs.md#unsparsify).
+Here, we look at how to implement that in the DSL.

 For example, suppose you have JSON input like this:

 <pre class="pre-highlight-in-pair">